ClusterHQ/flocker/docs/docker-integration/cloudformation.rst

 .. raw:: html

             </div>
-            <p>If the output matches, this shows that you have two nodes in your Swarm cluster and two nodes in your Flocker cluster!</p>
+            <p>If the commands succeeded, then your Flocker/Swarm cluster is up and running.</p>
 		</div>
 	</div>